TERMS & CONDITIONS

 Terms & Conditions was a new work made for the AirSpace gallery in Stoke-on-Trent as part of the British Ceramics Biennial 2019.

-The exhibition that followed the residency was comprised of a number of elements: a large custom made structure forming the workshop/laboratory space; unfired raw clay objects made by the team of participants; video documentation of the processes involved; a wall text, and a 3.5 tonne raw clay form sculpted by Dunhill and O’Brien, and based upon information gathered during the workshops.
+The exhibition that followed the residency consisted of a number of elements: a large custom-made structure forming the workshop/laboratory space; unfired raw clay objects made by the team of participants; video documentation of the processes involved; a wall text, and a 3.5 tonne raw clay form sculpted by Dunhill and O’Brien, and based upon information gathered during the workshops.

 Proposition 1 (Window)

 Collection of clay objects made collaboratively by participants, kept damp through a sprinkler system, and added to following workshop sessions held during the exhibition.

 Making spaces for up to 4 seated participants.
 The central unit designed for two people to model the same clay object together (filmed from above); the two units on either side are for individual making (filmed from the side).
 Small LED screens show images used as source material.
 The proposition is to understand and translate the 2-dimensional images into 3 dimensional forms, solely employing tactile interpretation.